 We provide members, policy-makers and other research stakeholders with opportunities to stay informed and engage in our science policy work.
-All of our policy events are listed here.

 How members can get involved with our policy activities

 The Microbiology Society aims to promote a better understanding of microbiology and highlight the important role of microbiologists to policy-makers, opinion-formers and the public.
 Members can help us achieve these aims by sharing their expertise and getting involved in our policy activities.
 Your involvement may help inform policy decisions relevant to microbiology, or indeed, society as a whole.
 It is also a great opportunity for professional development and furthering the impact of your research and expertise.

 Ways members can contribute to the Society’s policy work include:

 - Contribute to consultation responses.
 We respond to a variety of consultations from Government and other policy organisations, which cover diverse topics, such as antimicrobial resistance, research funding priorities and science education policy.
 Keep an eye out in our monthly newsletter for calls for views and evidence from members.